-Chuck Greene has been employed by the district since 1995; he serves primarily as Fairmont's In-School Suspension Monitor.
-Chuck is also the school's Nicotine and Illicit Substance Abuse Counselor.
+Chuck Greene possesses O.D.E licensure in social studies; he serves primarily as Fairmont's In-School Suspension Monitor.
+Chuck is also the Fairmont's Nicotine and Illicit Substance Abuse Counselor.
+2015-16 marks Mr. Greene's 21st year of employment with the school district.

 - Response to Intervention (RTI) Monitor